-Please allow the Post Office at least two weeks after March 29, 2016 to deliver the check to you before contacting the Settlement Administrator about a missing check.
-If you changed your address recently, please press 0 now to speak to a representative to update your address.
+Please allow the Post Office at least two weeks after June 9, 2017 to deliver the check to you before contacting the Settlement Administrator about a missing check.
+If you changed your address recently, please call the Claims Administrator toll-free at (855) 312-3327 to update your address.
 You may also want to notify the Post Office about your new address.

 What if I have other questions?

 If you have additional questions about your check, please call the Claims Administrator toll-free at (855) 312-3327.